Mikheil Saakashvili

-Mikheil "Misha" Saakashvili (born 21 December 1967) is a Georgian-Ukrainian politician.
+Mikheil Saakashvili (born 21 December 1967) is a Georgian-Ukrainian politician.
 He was the third president of Georgia for two consecutive terms from January 2004 to November 2013, with a break from November 2007 to January 2008 after he stepped down following anti-government demonstrations and ahead of an early presidential election.
 He is the founder and former chairman of Georgia's United National Movement party.
 From May 2015 until November 2016, Saakashvili was the governor of Ukraine's Odesa Oblast.

-A jurist by occupation, Saakashvili entered Georgian politics in 1995 as a member of Parliament and Minister of Justice under President Eduard Shevardnadze.
+A jurist by occupation, Saakashvili entered Georgian politics in 1995 as a member of Parliament and the Minister of Justice under President Eduard Shevardnadze.
 He then founded the opposition United National Movement party.
-In 2003, as a leading opposition figure, he accused the government of rigging the 2003 Georgian parliamentary election, triggering mass street protests and President Shevardnadze's ouster in the bloodless Rose Revolution.
+In 2003, as a leading opposition figure, he accused the government of rigging the 2003 Georgian parliamentary election, which triggered mass street protests and President Shevardnadze's ouster in the bloodless Rose Revolution.
 Saakashvili's key role in the protests led to his election as president in 2004.
-He was reelected in 2008.
-However, his party lost the 2012 Georgian parliamentary election.
-Term limits meant he could not stand again, and an opposition candidate, nominated by Bidzina Ivanishvili and Coalition Georgian Dream, Giorgi Margvelashvili, won the 2013 presidential election.

 As president, Saakashvili oversaw far-reaching reforms.
-His government fired and replaced the entire police force, hoping to root out corruption, and pursued a zero-tolerance policy towards crime.
+His government dismissed and replaced the entire police force, hoping to root out corruption, and pursued a zero-tolerance policy towards crime.
 Its neoliberal economic policy abolished various taxes, lowered corporate income tax from 20% to 15% and dividend tax from 10% to 5%.
 Several ministries were abolished and 60,000 civil servants dismissed, slashing government spending, although the military budget rose to 9.2% of GDP by 2007.
 In 2009, Forbes ranked Georgia's tax burden as the fourth lowest in the world.
-GDP grew 70% between 2003 and 2013.
+GDP grew between 2003 and 2013.
 Per-capita income roughly tripled, but by 2013 about a quarter of the population was still below the poverty line, even as international perceptions emphasised business-friendliness and reduced corruption.
 Saakashvili was embroiled in scandals and accused of being behind police brutality, such as the beating of opposition politician Valery Gelashvili, the murder of Sandro Girgvliani, and systemic torture and rape in the Georgian prison system.